 Photography & Video

-I am an award-winning documentary photographer based in Bali / Jakarta, Indonesia.
+I am an award-winning Documentary Photographer & Videographer based in Sacramento, CA + Jakarta, Indonesia

 Currently, I divide my time between commissioned assignments and self-initiated projects focusing on social, environmental, and human rights issues.
-I have worked on environmental campaigns for Greenpeace International and started a multi-platform initiative to help end HIV/AIDS-related stigma and discrimination in Papua, Indonesia.
 My photographs have been featured in various international publications and selected for inclusion in the Library of Congress Permanent Photography Collection, Washington DC.
-I have also received recognitions from Pictures of the Year International (POYi) Emerging Vision Incentive, Reminders Project Asian Photographers Grant, PhotoPhilanthropy Activist Awards, and Open Society Foundation Engagement Audience Grant.
+I have also received recognition from Pictures of the Year International (POYi) Emerging Vision Incentive, Reminders Project Asian Photographers Grant, PhotoPhilanthropy Activist Awards, and Open Society Foundation Engagement Audience Grant.

 2015 - Prix Pictet Nomination, 2015 - Asian Environmental Journalist Awards Merit Winner, 2014 - Open Society Foundation Audience Engagement Grant, 2014 - Inclusion to the Library of Congress , 2014 - Catchlight Activist Awards for Against All Odds., 2013 - Manuel Rivera-Ortiz Foundation Grant Top Finalist, 2011 - POYi Emerging Vision Incentive Finalist , 2011 - Reminders Project Asian Photographers Grant